MetaSys-LISBP/IsoSim/isosim/doc/scalaflux_workflow.md

 > source("isosim.R")
 ```

-*Note:* A message will be displayed if some required packages are missing.
+*Note:* A message will appear if some of the required packages are missing.
 In this case, follow the instructions to install the required package(s), then reload IsoSim.

-## Define parallelization options
+## Parallelization options

 Flux calculation can be fasten by parallelizing the calculation.

-Parallelization options can be adapted with the variable 'numCores'.
+Parallelization options can be adapted with the variable 'numCores' (int), which represents the number of CPU cores
+to use in parallel.
 To use a
-single-core version can be used by setting 'numCores' to NULL,
+single-core version, set 'numCores' to NULL.

-here all CPU cores on the current host are used:
+To use all available CPU cores on the current host:

 numCores <- detectCores()

+## Sensitivity analysis options

 Number of Monte Carlo iterations for flux calculation:

-mc_iter <- 4
+mc_iter <- 10

-## Construct the isotopic model
+## Construct a metabolic model

-- define carefully the topology of the metabolic subsystem to model
+- Define carefully the topology of the metabolic subsystem to model,
 using the following structure:

-Network (list):
+network (list):
   $R (vector): reactant(s)
   $C (vector): stoichiometric coefficient(s)
   $E (vector): rate law (can be a constant, a variable or an expression)
   $T (vector): tracer atom transitions

-This network corresponds to the example network provided in figure 1A of ScalaFlux publication
+For instance, to construct the model of the example network provided in figure 1A of ScalaFlux publication:

 rxn <- list(r1     = list("R"=c("Sout", "Sin"), "C"=c(-1, 1),     "E"="v1",   "T"=c("A", "A")),
 		  r2     = list("R"=c("Sin", "A"),    "C"=c(-1, 1),     "E"="v2",   "T"=c("A", "A")),